 - Schema Management: Hevo takes away the tedious task of schema management & automatically detects the schema of incoming data and maps it to the destination schema.

 - Minimal Learning: Hevo with its simple and interactive UI, is extremely simple for new customers to work on and perform operations.

-- Powerful Price to Performance Ratio: Hevo has a transparent and flexible pricing model with 3 different subscription offerings – Free, Starter and Business.
-The free plan supports loading data from unlimited free sources to their destination warehouses at $0 /month.
+- Powerful Price-to-Performance Ratio: Hevo has a transparent and flexible pricing model with 3 different subscription offerings – Free, Starter, and Business.
+The free plan supports loading data from 50+ free sources to their destination warehouses at $0 /month.